-3.6 What impact does each restructuring procedure have on existing contracts?
+3.5 What impact does each restructuring procedure have on existing contracts?
 Are the parties obliged to perform outstanding obligations?
+What protections are there for those who are forced to perform their outstanding obligations?
 Will termination and set-off provisions be upheld?